lutfiahdewi/graphql-apollo/README.md

 ```

 <p>
 There are two version of apollo server, v3 and v4.
-Currently transitioning from v3 to v4, so both version are kept.
+Currently transitioning from v3 to v4.
 For running Apollo Server v3:
 </p>

 ```bash
 npm run dev
 ```
+**(THIS APP USING v4)**
 <p>
-For running Apollo Server v4:
+For running Apollo Server v4 :
 </p>

 ```bash